GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 In this tab, they can view all the student accounts linked to the plan.
 The student accounts can be sorted into Rooms for a better organization between teachers.

-A teacher can also see the projects of each student and open them in a read-only mode so that they can:
+A teacher has access to the projects made by each student.
+They can open them in a read-only mode.
+This is useful for:

-- Control the work done on the projects;
+- Checking or marking the work done on the projects;
-- Preview the game to ensure the logic works.
+- Preview the game to ensure the game itself works as intended.

 ## Student accounts specificities